DrewBradfordXYZ/quickbase-codepages/README.md

 # quickbase-codepages

+## Description

-Update QuickBase code pages from the command line.
+Automate updating your QuickBase code pages with the files in your Node.js /dist folder from the command line.

+## Prerequisites

+- Node.js version 14.x or higher
+- A QuickBase account.
+A free (builder account)[https://www.quickbase.com/builder-program] will work.

 ## Install